shrush7/python-keylogger/README.md

 # python-keylogger
-A simple node keylogger made using python
+A simple keylogger made using python